Middle TN High School Football Game of The Week: Oakland Patriots vs Ravenwood Raptors – Game Recap - NewsBreak

 “I think this was a great test for Oakland as a whole program, and we came out and we executed really well, and we made some mistakes, but we came out and played Oakland football and that fourth quarter really showed who we are as a program…We’re big on family.
 This is not a football team this is a family.”

-The post Middle TN High School Football Game of The Week: Oakland Patriots vs Ravenwood Raptors – Game Recap appeared first on Wilson County Source .
+The post Middle TN High School Football Game of The Week: Oakland Patriots vs Ravenwood Raptors – Game Recap appeared first on Cheatham County Source .

 Comments / 0